Zia Daniell Wigder serves eBusiness & Channel Strategy Professionals. See the full Analyst bio.

 understand retailers’ offerings in other languages.

 companies navigate the complex landscape of local regulations.
-In Finland
+In Finland, for

 example, returns must be free: online retailers cannot charge shipping or